Tenacious Women Lecture Series

 March 7: “Queen Victoria: Daughter, Wife, Mother and Widow,” Jamestown Settlement, 7 p.m. – Dr. Lucy Worsley, OBE, Chief Curator at Historic Royal Palaces and one of British TV’s leading public historians and authors, presented an illustrated talk that makes you rethink what you know about Queen Victoria and takes you into the life, palaces and rich colorful age of a woman who ruled a quarter of the globe.

-May 2: “Colonizing Women,” Jamestown Settlement, 7 p.m. – Dr. Kathleen Brown, David Boies Professor of History at the University of Pennsylvania, explores the relationships between the English women brought to early Jamestown, the men who desired them as wives and the Powhatan and Afro-Caribbean/African women affected by their presence.
+May 2: “Colonizing Women,” Jamestown Settlement, 7 p.m. – Dr. Kathleen Brown, David Boies Professor of History at the University of Pennsylvania, explored the relationships between the English women brought to early Jamestown, the men who desired them as wives and the Powhatan and Afro-Caribbean/African women affected by their presence.

 September 12: “My Family of Women’s Rights Advocates: From Elizabeth Cady Stanton to Me,” Jamestown Settlement, 7 p.m. – Coline Jenkins, legislator, author, and the great-great granddaughter of Elizabeth Cady Stanton, a leading figure of the early women’s rights movement, sheds light on the evolution of American democracy through the inclusion of women as full citizens.